-The KFC "Dog got your clothes" TV advertisement is part of a light-hearted series that pokes fun at awkward moments in life and it was created in order to amuse consumers.
+The KFC "Mum" TV advertisement is part of a light-hearted series that pokes fun at awkward moments in life and it was created in order to amuse consumers.
 KFC has strict review and approval processes in place to ensure all creative work adhere to relevant codes and standards before any television commercials are aired.